cyberwarz443/CyberArch/docs/first-principles.md

 However, **intent alone does not protect people or data**.

-Protection occurs only when intent is translated into enforcement—when systems actively constrain behavior rather than assume it.
+Protection occurs only when intent is translated into enforcement, when systems actively constrain behavior rather than assume it.
 Open ports that are “not meant to be used,” trusted networks that are “not supposed to be abused,” or controls that exist only on paper all represent intent without enforcement.

 Accountability is what connects intent and enforcement.

 Accountability does not imply punishment or blame.
 Instead, it reflects **shared ownership of outcomes**.
 If a security artifact, asset, or control exists without clear ownership, enforcement, or accountability, it does not meaningfully protect people.
-In those cases, failure is not an individual mistake—it is a system design failure.
+In those cases, failure is not an individual mistake, it is a system design failure.

 Strong security architecture assumes that humans will make mistakes and designs guardrails accordingly.
 This includes validating assumptions before deployment, enabling teams to do the right thing by default, and detecting gaps early rather than after harm occurs.
-How this is implemented—through policy, pipelines, validation, or other mechanisms—is context-dependent and intentionally left out of scope here.
+How this is implemented through policy, pipelines, validation, or other mechanisms, is context-dependent and intentionally left out of scope here.

 ---